Sustainability Partnerships at Madison Public Library

 Central Library Goes Green

 The new Central Library went through a rigorous planning process which included extensive reuse of building materials, a complete upgrade and redesign through improvements to the heating, ventilation and air condition (HVAC) systems in the library, and inclusion of LEED (Leadership in Energy and Environmental Design) design standards.
 The building achieved LEED Gold certification - the second highest ranking for sustainable buildings - on July 25, 2014.
-Read more about the planning for the new Central Library.

 The final building incorporates natural and energy efficient lighting, efficiencies in heating, cooling and wastewater management, recycled and locally sourced materials, a green roof, solar energy, and even recycled art!
 Learn about the sustainable design of the new Central Library or view our LEED scorecard.